 TO BE MORE HELPFUL.

-And that means listening to what consumers want to know and then providing them with that information and most of all they just want you to care.
+And that means listening to what consumers want to know and then providing them with that information.
+Most of all they just want to know that you care.

 PEOPLE DON’T CARE WHAT YOU KNOW UNTIL THEY KNOW YOU CARE.